 Find the classes you need fast with CHART.
 Our easy-to-use tool shows you classes recently taken by IFSA students.

 Open the University of Otago online course catalog to see available class options.
 If you have an idea of the types of courses you want, you can search by “keywords” and “semester” to pull up a list of courses that meet your criteria.
 Additionally, at the top of the web page you can click on “List subjects by: A-Z” to see all the subjects listed in alphabetical order.
 When you click on a specific subject (e.g., accounting), information will come up regarding getting a degree in that area of study.
 You can then click on the “Papers” link and you will be taken to a list of all the “papers” (this is the term used for courses in NZ) offered in that area.
 Included in the list are the unit code and title of the paper, as well as the point value and semester offered.
 Click on the unit code for a brief description of the paper.

-At the University of Otago, an IFSA full course load consists of 54-72 University of Otago points per semester or 120 University of Otago points per year.
+At the University of Otago, an IFSA full course load consists of 54-72 University of Otago points per semester.
 Students take 3 or 4 classes each semester, depending on the credits awarded.

 18 Points at Otago = 4.5 U.S. semester credit hours

 20 Points at Otago = 5 U.S. semester credit hours